Icinga/icinga2/doc/3-monitoring-basics.md

     }

-Other detailed scenario examples are used in their respective chapters, for example [apply services with custom command arguments](3-monitoring-basics.md#command-passing-parameters).
+Other detailed examples are used in their respective chapters, for example [apply services with custom command arguments](3-monitoring-basics.md#command-passing-parameters).

 ### <a id="using-apply-notifications"></a> Apply Notifications to Hosts and Services